TheAppWizard/CustomNavigationMenu/README.md

 ## Concepts Used

 ### ScrollView
-It is used for 'scrolling' up / down song list
+It is used for `scrolling` up / down song list

 ```
  ScrollView(.vertical, showsIndicators: false) {
                 VStack(spacing: 15){
+                .
+                .
+                .
+                .
+                .
+                .
                 }
               }